Your Congenital Heart Disease Surgical Team

 Many babies born with these abnormalities do not need treatment.
 However, about 25% of congenital heart defects are serious enough to need surgery or other procedures within a baby’s first year of life.
 Children diagnosed with congenital heart defects also often need ongoing cardiology-focused care and support throughout their lives to ensure continuous heart functionality and health.

 If your child is diagnosed with a congenital heart defect that does require surgery, it’s understandable to want to know what is going to happen before, during and after surgery and who is involved in the continuum of care throughout the process.
-Here at the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between UT Health Austin and Dell Children’s Medical Center, specialized care is organized to assist patients throughout the entire treatment process and into recovery to ensure the best possible surgical outcomes.
+At the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between UT Health Austin and Dell Children’s Medical Center, specialized care is organized to assist patients throughout the entire treatment process and into recovery to ensure the best possible surgical outcomes.

 The teams involved throughout your child’s care are highly specialized and include a variety of medical professionals.
 From your cardiologist, to your surgical team, to your caseworker who helps you navigate the processes, the team helping you is vast, and they all center their attention on you and your child.
 Each person on the team is an indispensable part of a bigger goal, the health and safety of your baby.
 But when it comes to surgery, you often don’t hear as much about the individuals in the operating room other than your surgeon.
 So, who all is on the team?